lazyplatypus/multi-agentic-workflow-langchain/README.md

 ## Agentic Workflows for a Fifth Grader: An example with LangChain

-This tutorial outlines the setup, code structure, and the implementation of a simple agentic workflow using Cerebras and LangChain.
+This tutorial outlines how to build a three-agent workflow (researcher, editor, and writer) that produces a blog utilizing LangChain, LangGraph, and the Cererbras API.

 <!-- ![finished product](./alienMath.png) -->

-### Step 1: Set up your API Key
+### Step 1: Set up your API Keys

-1. **Obtain Your API Key**: Log in to your Cerebras account, navigate to the “API Keys” section, and generate a new API key.
+1. **Obtain Your API Keys**: Log in to your Cerebras account, navigate to the “API Keys” section, and generate a new API key.
+Do the same with the Tavily API.

-2. **Set the API Key in the Sidebar**: Once you have the Cerebras API key, add it to the sidebar on the left.
+2. **Set the API Keys in the Sidebar**: Once you have the Cerebras API key and Tavily API key, add them to the sidebar on the left.

 ### Step 2: Install the Cerebras Inference Library